 Now, thanks to the thriving ghost kitchen trend, there can be a half-dozen or more concepts with their own names and identities operating from the same kitchen.
 And Greenville has dozens of them.
 In fact, you may have ordered from one without realizing your food was being prepared under a different name in one of your favorite local restaurant’s kitchens.

-A ghost kitchen, or “virtual brand offering,” is a professional food prep and cooking facility (restaurant kitchen) designed for delivery-only meals, mostly via third-party services like DoorDash or UberEats.
+ghost kitchen, or “virtual brand offering,” is a professional food prep and cooking facility (restaurant kitchen) designed for delivery-only meals, mostly via third-party services like DoorDash or UberEats.
 Some ghost kitchens allow takeout or drive-throughs.
 But, they don’t include a storefront or indoor seating for customers.

 They range from unique concepts developed locally by an owner or chef, such as at Saskatoon Lodge, which operates five take-out only concepts from its main kitchen, to major national brands, such as MrBeast Burger, which has multiple locations in the Upstate and 900 throughout the country.